 Using only local firewood will help protect Alabama’s forests from damaging invasive pests like emerald ash borer, imported fire ant, and laurel wilt which have caused major issues in Alabama and many other states.
 Nearby states harbor other pests which have the potential to thrive in Alabama such as the giant African land snail, thousand cankers disease, and spongy moth.
 Such pests pose a serious threat to the health of Alabama’s natural resources.
-These harmful insects infest new areas when people transport firewood from one place to another.
+These harmful insects can infest new areas when people transport firewood from one place to another.

 This summary is accurate to the best of DMF staff abilities as of 29 August 2023.